openhab/org.openhab.binding.zwave/doc/sunricher/heatit_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-The remote control is under sleepy mode for most of the time to save battery power.
+<p&gtThe remote control is under sleepy mode for most of the time to save battery power.
 It can not receive wireless commands under sleepy mode.
 Before the gateway interacts data with the remote, the remote control shall be activated manually first.
-Short press any button to activate the remote control for 3s, and press and hold down **I** and **O** buttons of the Group 2 together over 1 second to activate the remote control for 7s.
+Short press any button to activate the remote control for 3s, and press and hold down <strong&gtI</strong&gt and <strong&gtO</strong&gt buttons of the Group 2 together over 1 second to activate the remote control for 7s.</p&gt

 ## Channels